j-berg-au/BOUNDLESS/content/Rules/Narrative Play/index.md

 - Introduce a new complication, such as additional bad guys showing up to the scene The Storymaster then chooses whether to accept or refuse the proposal.
 They may also propose their own deal in return.
 ### NPCs
 During the Narrative portion of the game, the NPCs don't make any rolls.
 Instead, they act **through the consequences of players' actions**.
+This excludes NPCs under the players' control, such as companions.
 ### Group Checks
 If a group of players want to all work together to achieve a course of action, such as sneaking through an area together, they may do so in a group check.